ThomasAitken/Scrapy-Testmaster/README.md

 └── scrapy.cfg
 ```

-This is equivalent to Scrapy Autounit, but with two extra files, both small.
 Analogous to the `settings.py` module in every Scrapy project, `config.py` is for specifying the custom logic and rules that your test-results need to pass for the given callback directory in which the file resides.
 It also allows one to write down requests to be tested the next time you execute `testmaster parse`. `view.json` is simply a convenience for representing what's currently in your fixtures: it is an ordered list of the requests that generated the current fixtures for the callback in question, plus some basic summary stats.
 It is updated if the fixtures are changed.

+I'm considering changing this structure so that the `testmaster` folder is eliminated and the `tests` folder is placed within the `my_project` subfolder (the folder containing `settings.py` and `spiders` which can have a different name from the outer folder).

 ---
 ## Usage